pyecharts/pyecharts/README.md

 In addition,pyecharts also ships a lot of jinja2 template functions used in template files.

-### Custom Map Library
+### Custom Map Libraries

-All map is hosted by the repository [echarts-china-cities-js](https://github.com/pyecharts/echarts-china-cities-js) and [echarts-countries-js](https://github.com/pyecharts/echarts-countries-js) .
+All maps are developed and maintained by [echarts-maps](https://github.com/echarts-maps) github organisation.

 ## Documentation